 As we mentioned above, just like when you find a funky loaf of green bread in the back of the pantry, mold in your home can show up in various colors, including black, white, or pastel colors.
 Anytime you see a change in color on any surface, such as cabinets or walls, do a mold check.

 (PS: If you do find mold, you should check your air ducts to see if mold is growing there, too.
 Contact a local professional to help you take care of it correctly)

 Not everyone will experience health effects when exposed to mold, but according to the CDC, those sensitive to it may have symptoms including wheezing, red eyes, a stuffy nose, and itchy eyes or skin.

 Unfortunately, there’s no way to test for mold exposure.
-The best way to sleuth out mold reactions is to track whether peoples’ symptoms go away when they leave the house.
+The best way to sleuth out mold reactions is to track whether symptoms go away when people leave the house.
 If so, it’s worth a hard look to see if mold is lurking.